45 Commando RM

 Read the WW2 history of the unit here [45RM Commando history].

-The circumstances of the death of Marine Almond are not known to this archive.Notes Unit shown as on AFM ROH.
+Marine Bernard Almond died in service, cause unknown to this archive.Notes Unit shown as on AFM ROH.
 His death was announced in Navy News issue Aug 1961, p10, with his unit shown as 41 Commando RM.

 Bugler Paul Baker died whilst deployed to Aden.